-6.10 Reflection (indicative 2500 words per course1)
+6.10 Reflection (indicative 2500 words per course)

 This section should provide an overview of how each course has operated and what the available course/group of courses metrics tell you about the outcomes of students, their satisfaction and their employment outcomes.
 What changes are happening within the subject area?
 What new skills will your graduates need in 5 years' time and how does the new curriculum address this?
 What risks have been identified through the course matrix of data and what associated actions are you taking to improve?
 What is the student performance data telling you?
 Where data is above the sector benchmark have you captured what you are doing well?
-There should be an outline of the changes that are being made to the provision as part of the Re-validation process, and reasons given for these changes (student feedback, External Examiner comments, changes to the market, Professional, Statutory and Regulatory Body (PSRB) requirements, and changes to staffing, resources and the discipline).
+There should be an outline of the changes that are being made to the provision as part of the Re-validation process, and reasons given for these changes (student feedback, External Examiner comments, changes to the market, PSRB requirements, and changes to staffing, resources and the discipline).
 There should also be a reflection on what is staying in the provision and why it is being retained?

-1 This may vary by the type of provision being considered for example a reflection per course may not be necessary e.g. where multiply pathways exist)
+&lt;sup>1 This may vary by the type of provision being considered for example a reflection per course may not be necessary e.g. where multiply pathways exist)

 How is the provision taking due regard of inclusive curriculum initiatives?
-Have the course team completed the Being Westminster: Inclusive Course Design checklist and reflected the results in the curriculum?
-In addition, workshops are required as part of the validation and revalidation process.
+Have the course team undertaken the Being Westminster: Inclusive Course Design

-If the course is linked to collaborative arrangements, then you could also review how the changes may affected collaborative links e.g. franchise partners, progression agreements and consider how any proposed changes will impact on these links.
+If the course is linked to collaborative arrangements then you could also review how the changes may affected collaborative links e.g. franchise partners, progression agreements and give consideration to how any proposed changes will impact on these links.